craigscottuk/renoma/README.md

 - useTranslations for the contact form fields and validations
 - is it possible to have the headings in the dane contact to be updated server side form a json object without the useTranslations hook?
-- add correct heading tags to kontakt from and header component... finalise margins and spacing -blur animations to hero and header components
+- add correct heading tags to kontakt from and header component... finalize margins and spacing -blur animations to hero and header components

 - meta stuff in the layout